MHA-RAG: Improving Efficiency, Accuracy, and Consistency by Encoding Exemplars as Soft Prompts: Methodology

-\textbf{Representing in-context exemplars.} While approaches based on RAG typically represent in-context exemplars in text form, we instead consider soft prompts as an alternative representation.
-To this end, we define an encoding function $g(\sD_K|x)=\mZ$ that embeds $\sD_K$, the top-$K$ in-domain samples retrieved for a given $x$, into a soft prompt $\mZ\in\mathbb{R}^{d\times m}$, where $m$ denotes the virtual prompt length and $d$ is the hidden dimension of the language model.
-Similar to prompt tuning, the learned soft prompt is prepended to the word embeddings of $x$, thereby enabling domain adaptation without updating $\theta$.
+\textbf{Representing in-context exemplars.} While approaches based on ICL typically represent exemplars in text form, we instead consider soft prompts as an alternative representation.
+To this end, we define an encoding function $g(\sD_K|x)=\mZ$ that embeds $\sD_K$, the top-$K$ in-domain samples retrieved for a given $x$, into a soft prompt $\mZ\in\mathbb{R}^{d\times m}$, where $m$ denotes this virtual prompt's length and $d$ is the embedding dimension of the foundation model.
+Similar to prompt tuning, the learned soft prompt is prepended to the word embeddings of $x$, thereby enabling adaptation without updating $\theta$.